nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * [**7.** Contact Us](#contact-us)

 ## Quick Start
+The quick start section provides a tutorial which will guide you through the steps needed to get ClientBook running.

 1. Ensure you have Java `11` or above installed in your Computer.
-   * To check if you have this installed or for instructions on how to install, refer to our FAQ [here](#FAQ).
+   * To check if you have this installed or for instructions on how to install, refer to our FAQ [here](#frequently-asked-questions).

 1. Download the latest `clientbook.jar` [here](https://github.com/AY2021S2-CS2103T-W15-2/tp/releases/tag/v1.2).
 1. Copy the file to the folder (we will be referring to this folder as the _home folder_) where you want to store the ClientBook application and your client information.